JustinJiangNext/MacOS-on-Latitude-5320/README.md

 <h3>How to use</h3>

 STEP 1, Create Bootable Device (Instruction for Mac users; For Windows and Linux, GL)
+1. Format your drive to GPT

-1. Create regular MacOS installer on USB, https://support.apple.com/en-us/101578
+2. Create regular MacOS installer on USB, https://support.apple.com/en-us/101578

-2. Mount EFI partition of MacOS installer.
+3. Mount EFI partition of MacOS installer.

     a.)
 Go to terminal and run `diskutil list` to see all partitions(mounted and unmounted)